Select Your Geographic Strategy

 The Premium Cities Setting

-This Premium Cities setting aligns to pay to employees' compensation to groupings of cities (or ).
+This Premium Cities setting aligns to pay to employees' compensation to groupings of cities (or Geographic Tiers).
 It essentially "discounts" or "adjust" employees' pay relative to our Tier 1 Geos.
 The screenshot below details this.
 It shows our Tier 2 cities (Boston, DC, Los Angeles and San Diego).
 This produces a Page Range (or Bands) for adjusts pay for employees that live in those cities to 90% of SF pay.

 Adjusting Premium Cities: If you want to adjust the settings in Premium Cities, you need to select the Custom Setting option.